Brad Paisley, Kane Brown among 15 stars in 2018 Red, White and Boom lineup

 Rising star Chris Young, whose 2015 album “I’m Comin’ Over” propelled him to headliner status, tops the bill opening night, Aug.
 31, with RW&B veteran Cole Swindell as a second headliner.

 Rupp veteran Brad Paisley will return to headline the second night, Sept.
-1, with an artist to be named later as the second headliner that night.
+1, with Jake Owen as the second headliner that night.

 And veteran performer and songwriter Toby Keith will headline the final night, Sept.
 2.

-Note: Editor’s note: This story was updated to include Jake Owen, after he was announced earlier in August.